LouisJackman/language-x/README.md

     }

     /*
-     * All variables (including functions), packages, classes, fields,
+     * All variables (including functions), packages, classes
      * and methods are private unless explicitly opened up with the `public`
      * keyword.
 If the developer wants to expose them openly but only to
      * its own module, they can use the `internal` keyword.